-- 21-gauge needles or Kimura scalpel
+- 21-guage needles or Kimura scalpel

-- Two clean microscope slides
+- 2x clean microscope slides

-- One fish blood agar plate (FBA)
+- 1x blood agar plate (FBA)

-- One Sabouraud glucose agar plate (SGA)
+- 1x Sabouraud glucose agar plate

-- One batch brain heart infusion broth (BHI) (for fastidious organisms)
+- 1x brain heart infusion broth (BHI) (for fastidious organisms)

-- One batch cooked meat broth (CMB) (excludes facultative anaerobes)
+- 1x cooked meat broth (CMB) (excludes facultative anaerobes)

-- One batch thioglycollate broth (TB)
+- 1x thioglycollate broth (TB)

-- One batch non-nutrient agar (NNA) (if Acanthamoeba sp. is suspected)
+- 1x non-nutrient agar (NNA) (if Acanthamoeba sp. is suspected)

 In order to have the best possible chance of providing the clinician with an accurate diagnosis, all the media listed are required.
 In some remote settings, some media may not be available or there may be limitations in the variety of media it is possible to process.
-For these situations, the minimum requirements are denoted by bold type, in order of importance.
+For these situations, the minimum requirements are denoted above in bold type, in order of importance.
 Liquid phase media (broths) must be used when available.
-If only one liquid phase media is to be used, this should be
+If only one liquid phase media is